 The Brighter Futures programme works in partnership with local health and community providers to support adults with mental health needs.

-As restrictions ease we will also be delivering courses in person across some of our venues as well as continuing with some online delivery.
+From September 2021, as restrictions ease we will be delivering courses in person across some of our venues as well as continuing with some online delivery.

 These courses are part of the Hampshire County Council Adult Community Learning Programme.

 "I have gained a new confidence in my abilities and an increased empathy towards others.
 When in lockdown, it's hard to appreciate that everyone around you is going through the same mental health struggles.
 I grew a greater sense of understanding of my own mental health issues as well as empathising with others."